Experience the Printing Revolution Scuola Internazionale di Grafica

 • Materials are provided by the Scuola

-The sustainable approach, based on continuous research on more eco-friendly and less toxic materials, enables us to complete hardground etching and prints without using solvents, acids, and other products that harm the environment.
+The sustainable approach to Hardground Etching, based on continuous research on more eco-friendly and less toxic materials, enables us to create prints without using solvents, acids, and other products that harm the environment.

 The Scuola uses sustainable inks that do not rely on chemical solvents.
 The studio adopts a green approach to all processes and practices.